 Perhaps the pre-WW II books will always be Ambler’s greatest contribution.
 Fresh and exciting, they echoed throughout the rest of the 20th century and remain influential today.
 The hapless innocents of later books who evade the government on one side and smart villains on the other are likely all children of Ambler.

-Readers with sophisticated palates who want to go a bit deeper should engage with some of the lesser-known later works, too.
+Readers with sophisticated palates who want to go a bit deeper should engage with some of the lesser-known later works as well.
 As he says in his NY Times interview, Eric Ambler believed in political and social justice, but that never stopped him from conjuring just the right amount of moral ambiguity.

 Eliot Reed was the pseudonym for books commonly credited to both Ambler and Charles Rodda.
 From what I have seen of them, they are not as interesting as Ambler’s own novels.
 In Here Lies, Ambler says that the agreement was supposed to be that Ambler would make up a plot and Rodda would write the books.
 However, Ambler goes on to claim that much of the writing in the first two, Skytip and Tender to Moonlight, is his own.
 After that he had very little to do with the final three Reeds.